StacySimmons/edge-hashicorp/VAULT_EDGE_DEPLOYMENT_GUIDE.md

 ## Part 1: Cribl Edge Configuration

 ### Step 1: Update Edge Helm Values
+## Not completely correct.
+Review and edit this.
+Not certain service config will work in Helm

 Create or update your Cribl Edge `values.yaml` to include the service and port configuration: